 This evening we stay in one of Sri Lanka’s best hotels in one of its most scenic areas.

-Time for some tea plucking this morning before leaving the highlands for the southern lowlands, with visits to sugarcane and other farms on the way.
-Lunch at a beautiful lake before we continue on to the wonderful city of Galle.
+Time for some tea plucking this morning before leaving the highlands for the southern lowlands and continue on to the wonderful city of Galle.

 Galle is an historic 17th century Dutch fort city and is a UNESCO World Heritage Site.
 Galle’s natural harbour has long been a hub of trade dating back to ancient times.
 The accidental arrival of the Portuguese mariner Lorenzo de Almeida in 1505 – when his fleet of ships steered off course following a storm at sea – changed the history of this island nation.